Massies Mill, Virginia: Tropical Storm Camille

 On the night of August 19, 1969, Massies Mill became one of the hardest hit communities when the remnants of Hurricane Camille arrived.
-The hurricane had come ashore on the Gulf Coast near the mouth of the Mississippi River as a Category 5 storm, one of only 3 to strike the US mainland during the 20th century.
+The hurricane had come ashore on the Gulf Coast near the mouth of the Mississippi River as a Category 5 storm, one of only three to strike the US mainland during the 20th century.
 The hurricane flattened nearly everything along the coast of the U.S. state of Mississippi, and caused additional flooding and deaths inland.
 The storm had lost strength as it crossed hundreds of miles of land, and was downgraded by the National Weather Service to Tropical Storm status as it moved northwardly along the eastern side of the Appalachian Mountains and into Virginia.
 It still carried incredible amounts of moisture and contained sufficient strength and low pressure to pull in additional moisture.

-As it reached the area centered on Nelson County, a hilly, rural county with a population of around 15,000, the storm unexpectedly stalled on the eastern side of the Blue Ridge Mountains.
-Within a 3-hour period, it dumped a record quantity of 27 in of rain.
+As it reached the area centered on Nelson County, a hilly, rural county with a population of approximately 15,000, the storm unexpectedly stalled on the eastern side of the Blue Ridge Mountains.
+Within a three-hour period, it dumped a record quantity of 27 in of rain.
 The rainfall was so heavy there were reports of birds drowning in trees and of survivors who had to cup their hands around mouth and nose in order to breathe through such a deluge.

-As many people slept unaware, the ensuing flash floods and mudslides killed 153 people, 22 in Massies Mill alone.
+As many people slept unaware, the ensuing flash floods and mudslides killed 153 people, 22 of them in Massies Mill alone.
 Across Nelson County, 133 bridges were washed out, while some entire communities were under water.
 The major flooding that occurred downstream cut off all communications between Richmond and the Shenandoah Valley.
 Waynesboro on the South River saw eight feet of water downtown, and Buena Vista had more than five feet.
 Total damage in the state amounted to $140.8 million (1969 USD, $747 million 2005 USD).